ggarber/rtcscore/README.md

 Library to calculate a Mean Opinion Score (MOS) from 1 to 5 for audio and video real time communications.

-The first version of the algorithm is based on a modified E-Model approach for audio and logarithmic regression for video based on some limited collected data.
+The current version of the algorithm is based on a modified E-Model approach for audio and logarithmic regression for video based on some limited collected data.
 The E-Model is a well known standard and the adaptations for wideband and opus codecs have been taken into account.

-The next version of the algorithm is expected to be trained with the data collected while using the current version of the algorithm.

-The library includes 2 APIs (score and report).
-The former one is used to get a score for specific audio and video parameters of the communication and the later allows the applications to report the score assigned manually by users so that the data can be anonymously collected and used for training in next interations.

 ## How to use it